 By September 2023, school leavers will be able to take T levels in 25 subjects.

-The reforms to technical qualifications were first announced by chancellor of the exchequer Philip Hammond in the 2017 Spring Budget as part of a wider series of measures stemming from the government's Post-16 Skills Plan.
+The new technical qualifications were first announced by Philip Hammond, then chancellor, in the 2017 Spring Budget as part of a wider series of reforms stemming from the government's Post-16 Skills Plan.
 They are expected to replace around 13,000 technical qualifications at level 3, and the first three subjects will be introduced into around 50 FE providers and schools from September 2020.

 T levels will be equivalent to three A levels and will be awarded Ucas points.
 However, it is not yet clear how many Ucas points will be awarded for each T level.
 The move is part of a bid by the government to create parity of esteem between academic and vocational qualifications.

 The future of applied general qualifications, which include BTECs and Cambridge Technicals, which are taken by more than 200,000 students a year, is still unknown, as they are subject to a review of level 3 qualifications.
-However, education secretary Damian Hinds hinted they might stay.
+However, Damian Hinds, before his tenure education secretary came to an end last month, hinted they might stay.

 The T levels are split into 15 different industry technical routes.